 The telephones have the capability of campus and local calls only.
 To dial an off-campus number you must first dial 9.
-To dial an on-campus number you need only to dial the last 4 digits of the number, ext.: 6741.
+To dial an on-campus number you need only to dial 5 plus the last 4 digits of the number (i.e, ext.: 56741).
+There is a phone in the graduate student space on the 3rd floor.
+This is for University purposes ONLY.
+Please do not make personal calls on that phone.
 Please respect the staff in the office and do not give out the departmental phone number to your dentist, car insurance company, etc. We cannot be responsible for your personal calls.
-In addition, do not call the departmental office regarding your mail or to inquire if you have any new messages in your mailbox.